3xp-l01t/Samsung-Galaxy-A115U1-Unofficial-TWRP/README.md

   ## Step 2

 * Reboot into Factory recovery and factory reset the phone, then power it off.

+* Boot into download mode and plug into the computer.

+* Go-to Odin load the twrp image into the AP slot, disable auto reboot.

+* Click Start.

+## Step 3

+* Reboot to recovery go-to [Advanced -> Terminal] type ``` multidisabler``` the reboot.